mitraman/rapido-backend/README.md

 use `npm start` to bring the server up.

+You will need to run 'npm init' the first time in order to initialize the database tables.

 ##Test

 use `npm test` to start the Jasmine tests.
 Tests require a running postgresql database.
 The test scripts create a database called rapido-test.
 We use Istanbul to check for code coverage and contributions MUST have a coverage rate of 100%.
 If you have code that is impossible to test you can add a statement to [exclude it from testing](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md)